evertrue/mcrouter-cookbook/README.md

 Install [mcrouter](https://github.com/facebook/mcrouter) and its dependencies, and provide mechanisms to configure and start mcrouter.

+This cookbook can, optionally, install a copy of memcached to use locally.
+This can be disabled by setting `node['mcrouter']['local_memcached']` to false.

 # Requirements

 * `apt` cookbook
 * `git` cookbook
+* `memcached` cookbook

 # Usage